 There is no single best car insurance company in West Virginia because it is completely dependent on which insurance company best suits you.
-However, you can likely find your best option through several major carriers.
-If you’re shopping around for coverage, get quotes from Erie, USAA, Geico, State Farm and Nationwide.
-They top the list as the cheapest car insurance providers in West Virginia, with plenty to offer drivers in the state.
+However, you can likely find your best option by getting quotes from different carriers to find the right match for your insurance needs and what is most important to you, like price, coverage, discounts or third-party rankings.

 What is the average cost of car insurance in the U.S.?

-The average annual cost of car insurance in the United States is $563 for minimum coverage and $1,738 for full coverage.
-In comparison, West Virginia’s premiums are below average at $445 per year for the required minimum coverage, and $1,642 a year for full car insurance.
+The average annual cost of car insurance in the United States is $1,674 for full coverage.
+In comparison, West Virginia’s premiums are below average at $1,499 a year for full car insurance.

 Why do teens and young adults pay more money for car insurance?

 Car insurance premiums are based on several factors, such as driving record, age, credit history, coverage type and vehicle.
 Younger drivers usually face more expensive premiums because they are statistically involved in more fatal and serious crashes, making them a higher risk to insure.
 The good news is in addition to premiums decreasing as young drivers age, discounts such as for being good students can also help offset premium increases while they work to gain driving experience.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: